-You can be extra generous with the oil the first time you oil a board,.
-As the board gets broken in, you’ll only need just enough to cover the surface.
+You can be extra generous with the oil the first time you oil a board.
+As the Acacia wood board gets broken in, you’ll only need just enough to cover the surface.

-Follow these steps, and the board might just outlive you.
+Follow these steps, and the Acacia wood chopping board might just outlive you.